mcarlson/IM_Demo_InstallingScripts/README.md

 $ ansible-playbook -i ./hosts drop.yml
 ```

+Note that you may need to run this multiple times to remove all subdomains...

 ## Set up SSL certificates and SSH access to droplets

 1. Add known hosts to all droplets: